Where cancer can spread

 - high calcium levels in the blood

-Pain happens because the cancer cells multiply in the bone and press on nerves.
+You get pain because the cancer cells multiply in the bone and press on nerves.
 The growing cancer can weaken the bone by damaging its normal structure.
 This can make the bone more likely to break (a pathological fracture).

 You can find out about secondary bone cancers and their treatment.